Laeticia Amihere

-Laeticia Amihere (born July 10, 2001) is a Canadian professional basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA) and for Uni Girona CB of the Liga Femenina de Baloncesto.
-She played college basketball for the South Carolina Gamecocks of the Southeastern Conference (SEC).
+Laeticia Amihere (born July 10, 2001) is a Canadian professional basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA).
+She played college basketball for the South Carolina Gamecocks.
 She was drafted eighth overall by the Atlanta Dream in the 2023 WNBA draft.

 Early life

 Amihere was born in Mississauga, Ontario, to a Ghanaian father and a mother from Ivory Coast.
 She attended King's Christian Collegiate in Oakville, Ontario.
 She became the first Canadian female to dunk in a game when she was 15 years old.

 College career

 Amihere made her debut with the South Carolina Gamecocks women's basketball team in the 2019–20 NCAA season.

 On March 30, 2021, Amihere had 10 points, eight rebounds and nine blocks against Texas in the NCAA Elite 8.
 She set a program record for blocks in an NCAA Tournament game.

 Amihere scored a career-high 18 points against Oregon Ducks women's basketball on November 11, 2021.
 She helped South Carolina win the 2021–22 NCAA championship.

 Amihere's final college season came in 2022–23.